 What do Steven Spielberg, Kevin Bacon and Larry King have in common?
 Along with their celebrity status, they have all been scammed by a man who controlled the largest Ponzi scheme in U.S. history: Bernie Madoff.

 It doesn’t matter how intelligent you are, how much money you have or don’t have, or how many people you know.

 Even seeking a lawyer can leave you vulnerable.
-If you’re looking for representation after being in an accident or to help with staying in the country for example, you could fall victim to a scam.
+Looking for representation after being in an accident or help with staying in the country?
+You could fall victim to a scam.

-It’s important to know what these types of scams look like, and to follow some simple rules to protect yourself.
+It’s important to know what these types of scams look like.
+Keep reading to find out some simple rules to protect yourself.